Anel Meley Pani Thuli: Plot

-Just then, the senior female cop comes, and the policemen try to hide her from the senior cop, but Mathi meets the policewoman and they talk about the assault.
-The senior officer is enraged and assures Mathi that she will help her.
+Just then, the senior female cop, Inspector Maragatham, comes, and the three policemen try to hide Madhi from Maragatham, but Madhi meets Maragatham and they talk about the assault.
+Maragatham is enraged and assures Madhi that she will help her.
 However, the three policemen do not want to get caught, so they tell everyone to leave.
-They drag Mathi, forcibly take off her clothes, take a nude video of her, and blackmail her.
+They drag Madhi, forcibly take off her clothes, take a naked video of her, and blackmail her.
 They say they will release it if she reports them.
-The policemen chuckle, and a depressed Mathi leaves.
-She meets Saran, who still accepts her.
+A depressed Madhi leaves and meets Saran, who still accepts her.
 She seeks treatment; however, she is still dismal.
 She then gets a lawyer and makes her stand.

-The three men are now humiliated and try to cover their tracks by destroying the evidence of the rape, such as the condoms, but they get caught red-handed.
-However, they upload the nude video and alter it to make it look like the assault was with her consent.
-Many people disgrace Mathi.
-Mathi, however, is still strong.
-Meanwhile, Saran's family tells him that he should not marry Mathi, but he asks what wrong she did, and they are silent.
-The next day, Mathi goes to court and tells everything about the assault.
-She says that the day she left, she felt burdened and knew that she had to get the three men punished legally.
-She knew about the nude video but realised that her body is her weapon and not theirs, so she overcame her hurdle and decided to teach them a lesson.
-The judge is inspired by Mathi.
+The three policemen are now humiliated and try to cover their tracks by destroying the evidence of the rape, but they get caught red-handed.
+However, they upload the naked video and alter it to make it look like the assault was with her consent.
+Many people disgrace Madhi, but she is still strong.
+Meanwhile, Saran's family tells him that he should not marry Madhi, but he asks what wrong she did, and they are silent.
+The next day, Madhi goes to court and tells everything about the assault.
+She says that the day she left, she felt burdened and knew that she had to get the three policemen punished legally.
+She knew about the naked video but realized that her body is her weapon and not theirs, so she overcame her hurdle and decided to teach the policemen a lesson.
+The judge is inspired by Madhi.

-A few months later, Mathi has become famous and married Saran.
+A few months later, Madhi has become famous and has married Saran.
 She is now happier and gives lectures about rape and how to seek help.
 She says it was not the victim's fault so they should not be ashamed, and the victim must never feel their life is over.
 Everyone claps for her.